arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 - For binary count mode, the RTC counts seconds and retains the information as a serial value.
 Binary count mode can be used for calendars other than the Gregorian (Western) calendar.

 <div style="background-color:rgb(206, 255, 201); border-left: 6px solid rgb(138, 255, 128); margin: 20px 0; padding: 15px;">
-The Nano R4 features an external crystal oscillator that improve considerably the timing of timers like the RTC and other sub-clock dependant peripherals.
+The Nano R4 features an external crystal oscillator that improve considerably the timing of timers like the RTC and other sub-clock dependent peripherals.
 </div>

 ### Board Actuators